Vasadev2003/Java-Programming/README.md

 # how to inherit from the class and interface

 class => class = "extends"
 class => interface = "implements"
 interface => interface = "extends"

+# enum with if else and switch check the commit enum,enum with if else,and enum with switch

+*// read more about the behaviour of enum class in clearly